-The indirect costs amount claimed is allocated to the NPI’s primary affiliation (the administering organization) to offset the indirect costs of proposed research.
+The amount of indirect costs requested is allocated to the NPI’s primary affiliation (the administering organization) to offset the indirect costs of proposed research.
 It is not possible to increase the amount of direct costs requested by reducing the amount of indirect costs.

 To which institution should the indirect costs go?

 Indirect costs are incurred where the research is done.
 Accordingly, indirect costs are expected to be shared among applicants in the same proportion that the direct costs would be shared (if applicable), and can be accessed by applicants located at institutions outside of Canada.
 The administering organization (the NPI’s primary affiliation) will administer the process.
 The total amount of indirect costs cannot exceed the amount requested in the application (to a maximum of 25% of the direct costs of research).

 Does the NPI also have access to the funds to support the indirect costs of research?

-The NPI, the co-PI and co-applicants only have authority to expend the funds supporting the direct costs of research.
+Only the NPI, the co-PI and co-applicants have authority to expend the funds supporting the direct costs of research.
 The host institution has authority to expend the funds for the indirect costs.
 It is expected that the host institution may distribute a portion of these costs to the institutions of the co-PIs and/or co-applicants.